simondlevy/RoboFirmwareToolkit/extras/parser/README.md

 [standard](http://www.multiwii.com/wiki/index.php?title=Multiwii_Serial_Protocol),
 or add some of your own new message types.
 MSPPG currently supports types byte, short, int, and float, but we will likely add int as the need arises.

+## Caveats

+The Java code produced by msppg.py has not been tested recently and may not even compile.